Vice president: In business

-This comparison is not strictly correct, as director is a legal term, meaning someone registered with the relevant country's company registrar (or simply named in the legal documents, for countries not having company registration) as having managerial control of the company, and having legal responsibility for its operation, whilst a vice president does not.
-In either case the responsibilities may be overall to the company, a region (US, EMEA, CEE...), business unit or function such as sales, marketing, IT etc.

-The Chief Executive Officer generally ranks above the President, although not all companies have both as discrete positions.
-In many instances these ranks are combined (President & CEO), functioning as a single office.

-In financial services companies
+Financial services

-In financial companies, a "vice president" is usually a seniority rank that denotes higher responsibility, though such may not be leadership.
-The title does not denote a leadership position within the company, but often a role relatively junior to the executive board.
-Financial services companies have multiple vice presidents, possibly because the title is a form of delayering when an employee can not be moved higher in the organization but still deserves recognition.
-In most cases, the title merely implies that someone is in a medium-seniority individual contributor role.
-Larger financial institutions have thousands of employees with the title "vice president".
+In the financial services industry, such as in commercial banking and investment banking, the title of vice president carries a significantly different meaning than in non-financial corporations.
+Rather than denoting an elite executive position directly reporting to C-level management, a vice president in finance is typically a mid-level manager rank achieved within four to ten years of professional experience.
+Because it functions as a standard tier on a compressed promotion ladder, global financial institutions often maintain thousands of employees holding this title concurrently.

 In other organizations

 In other organizations (e.g., trade unions, societies, clubs) one or multiple vice presidents are elected by the members of the organization.
 When multiple vice presidents are elected, the positions are usually numbered to prevent confusion as to who may preside or succeed to the office of president upon vacancy of that office (for example: first vice president, second vice president, and so on).
 In some cases vice presidents are given titles due to their specific responsibilities, for example: vice president of operations, finance, etc. In some associations the first vice president can be interchangeable with executive vice president and the remaining vice presidents are ranked in order of their seniority.
-Sometimes a vice president is also called presidium member, especially when there are more than person holding the post.
+Sometimes a vice president is also called presidium member, especially when there are more than a single person holding the post.

 The primary responsibility of the vice president of a club or organization is to be prepared to assume the powers and duties of the office of the president in the case of a vacancy in that office.
 If the office of president becomes vacant, the vice president (or in clubs with multiple vice presidents, the VP that occupies the highest-ranking office), will assume the office of president, with the lower vice presidents to fill in the remaining vice presidencies, leaving the lowest vice presidency to be filled by either election or appointment.
 If the bylaws of a club specifically provide of the officer title of president-elect, that officer would assume the powers and duties of the president upon vacancy of that office only if specified in the bylaws.